vsbron/course-react2024-the-wild-oasis/README.md

 - Main dashboard page with stats and charts;
 - Basic stats for number of bookings, stays, sales and occupancy rate;
-- Chart graph for total sales;
+- Chart graph for total sales & extra sales;
 - All the data can be filtered;

 ### Users